AV Technology and Martyn's Law: Tools to Enhance Security and Communication

 This article is part of our comprehensive guide to Martyn's Law.
 For an overview of the legislation, who it applies to, tier requirements, implementation timelines, and how AV technology can support compliance, see our complete guide to Martyn's Law.

 Martyn's Law will require public venues to prepare for emergencies, train their staff, and establish clear communication procedures.
 Audio-visual (AV) technology, especially digital signage, audio systems, and integration platforms, can play a crucial role in fulfilling these requirements.
-This article examines how modern AV solutions can aid in compliance and enhance safety.
+With statutory guidance now live and commencement signalled for Spring 2027, this article examines how modern AV solutions can aid in compliance and enhance safety.

 Why AV technology matters

-The Protect Duty emphasises risk assessments, staff training, preparedness planning and clear communication systems.
+The Act emphasises risk assessments, staff training, preparedness planning and clear communication systems.
 While physical security remains essential, effective communication is what guides people during a crisis.
 Digital displays, public address (PA) systems, and integrated control platforms provide the speed, clarity and coordination needed to save lives.
+The April 2026 statutory guidance reinforces this: enhanced-tier "movement" measures (controlling how people enter, queue, circulate and exit) and "monitoring" measures (CCTV and observation) are exactly where well-designed AV pays for itself.

 Real‑time emergency communication